nicolaskruchten/pivottable/ReadMe.md

 * built-in support for basic heatmap and bar chart visualization
 * extension points allow aggregation functions, table output, UI and visualizations to be tailored to specific applications
 * works acceptably fast in Chrome on commodity hardware up to hundreds of thousands of rows with a dozen attributes
+* works wherever jQuery and jQueryUI work (tested with jQuery 1.8.3 and jQueryUI 1.9.2)

 ##Where's the demo?